Skip to content

-A clear and compelling vision of the future is essential for engaging employees.
+A clear and compelling vision of the future is essential for engaging employees and the employee experience.
 It helps people understand not only what the organization is doing, but why it matters — and how their work fits into that larger story.
-But recent benchmark data, highlighted in research from our Center for Workforce Transformation, reveals a growing disconnect: the further employees are from the top of the organization, the less confident they feel about the company’s future direction.
+But recent benchmark data, highlighted in research from our in-house consultants, reveals a growing disconnect: the further employees are from the top of the organization, the less confident they feel about the company’s future direction.

 This gap in future vision is more than just a matter of perception.
+Frontline employees, in particular, are frequently excluded from standard experience initiatives — “Frontline employees are often marginalized and left out of ‘normal’ employee experience programs.”
 It’s a signal that many employees, particularly those on the frontlines, feel left out of key conversations about where the business is heading and why.
 And if that disconnection goes unaddressed, it can have real consequences for engagement, retention, and performance.

 This trend shows up across a range of items:

 These differences in perception by job level carry serious implications.
 When employees don’t feel aligned with the company’s future, they’re less likely to be engaged, productive, or loyal.
+External research reminds us that “Frontline workers are the backbone of an organization—and leaders can help create a better employee experience.”
 This is especially true in times of organizational change, when clarity and consistency from leadership are most important.

 It’s natural for senior executives to feel more connected to company strategy.
 After all, they are the ones shaping it.
 But organizations that fail to cascade that vision across all levels risk creating a disengaged and disoriented workforce.
 The frontlines are often closest to the customer, yet they may feel the most out of touch with leadership priorities.